Below are the combined sailing instructions for both dinghy and cruiser competitors.

 32. Pursuit Races

 32.3.
-The “Bogey Time” is 140 minutes after the published cruiser start time.
+The “Bogey Time” is 140 minutes after the published cruiser start time unless displayed on the Official Notice Board.

 33. Self-timed Races

-* It is essential for handicap calculations that if a boat starts more than 30 secs later than
+* It is beneficial for handicap evaluation that if a boat starts more than 30 secs later than boats scheduled race time that this is included in the text for self-timed races.

 Appendix A – Dinghy Courses